Pedro Albizu Campos: Early life and education

-He was born in a sector of Barrio Machuelo Abajo in Ponce, Puerto Rico to Juana Campos, a domestic worker of African ancestry, on 12 September 1891.
-His father Alejandro Albizu Romero, known as "El Vizcaíno," was a Basque merchant, from a family of Spanish immigrants who had temporarily resided in Venezuela From an educated family, Albizu was the nephew of the danza composer Juan Morel Campos, and cousin of Puerto Rican educator Dr. Carlos Albizu Miranda.
-The boy's mother died when he was young and his father did not acknowledge him until he was at Harvard University.
+He was born in a sector of Barrio Machuelo Abajo in Ponce, Puerto Rico to Juliana Campos, a domestic worker of African ancestry, on June 29, 1893.
+There has been a long debate and confusion over his birthday.
+Official documents say it was September 12, 1891, while Albizu Campos has stated that his real birthday is June 29, 1893.
+His father Alejandro Albizu Romero, known as "El Vizcaíno," was a Basque merchant, from a family of Spanish immigrants who had temporarily resided in Venezuela.
+His father never recognized young Pedro as his son and abandoned Juliana, leaving them in poverty.
+Juliana started to struggle with her mental health, taking a young Pedro to the river and attempting to drown him with her on various occasions.
+Luckily, he was saved many times by friends and family, though eventually his mother drowned herself in the Portugués River in Ponce.
+From there, Pedro Albizu Campos would be raised by his maternal aunt, Rosa Campos.

+From an educated family, Albizu was the nephew of the danza composer Juan Morel Campos, and cousin of Puerto Rican educator Dr. Carlos Albizu Miranda.
+His father did not acknowledge him until he was at Harvard University.

 Albizu Campos graduated from Ponce High School, a "public school for the city's white elite."
 In 1912, Albizu was awarded a scholarship to study Chemical Engineering at the University of Vermont.
 In 1913, he transferred to Harvard University so as to continue his studies.

 At the outbreak of World War I, Albizu Campos volunteered in the United States Infantry.
 Albizu was commissioned a Second Lieutenant in the Army Reserves and sent to the City of Ponce, where he organized the town's Home Guard.
 He was called to serve in the regular Army and sent to Camp Las Casas for further training.
 Upon completing the training, he was assigned to the 375th Infantry Regiment.
 The United States Army, then segregated, assigned Puerto Ricans of recognizably African descent as soldiers to the all-black units, such as the 375th Regiment.
 Officers were men classified as white.
 Albizu Campos was black.

 Albizu Campos was honorably discharged from the Army in 1919, with the rank of First Lieutenant.
-However, his exposure to racism during his time in the U.S. military altered his perspective on U.S.- Puerto Rico relations, and he became the leading advocate for Puerto Rican independence.
+However, his exposure to racism during his time in the U.S. military altered his perspective on U.S.-Puerto Rico relations, and he became the leading advocate for Puerto Rican independence.